 Participation Executive KMP participated in the LTI plan.
 LTI Value Executive KMP had a LTI opportunity of 100% of FAR.
 Structure of LTI Participants are eligible to receive an annual award of performance rights which are subject to achieving financial and non-financial performance measures.
-Performance The LTI was subject to the following performance measures determined by the Board: Conditions • 50% of the award subject to an earnings per share hurdle 9 (EPS Hurdle). • 50% of the award assessed against performance measures related to the Star Ratings (Star Ratings Hurdle), which comprise in equal parts: (a) Assessment of the Company's improvement in its average Star Rating over the Performance Period (Star Rating Growth); (b) Assessment of the Company's average Star Rating at conclusion of the performance period relative to that of comparable organisations (Relative Star Rating).
-Star Ratings are comprised of four sub-categories: (1) Resident experience; (2) Compliance; (3) Staffing; (4) Quality measures.
-The Board chose these measures as they support long-term financial performance and the achievement of the Company's long-term strategic objectives.
-EPS vesting schedule is set out below: FY2023 LTI FY2024 LTI Percentage of performance rights that vest Regis' FY25 EPS (cents per share) Regis' FY26 EPS (cents per share) Less than 8.2 Less than 9.43 Nil Equal to 8.2 Equal to 9.43 50% Greater than 8.2 up to 10 Greater than 9.43 up to 11.5 Straight line pro-rata 500 At or above 10 At or above 11.5 100%
+Performance The LTI was subject to the following performance measures determined by the Board: Conditions • 50% of the award subject to an earnings per share hurdle (EPS Hu rdle). • 50% of the award assessed against performance measures related to the Star Ratings (Star Ratings Hurdle), which comprise in equal parts: (a) Assessment of the Comp Period (Star Rating Grow pany's improvement in its average wth); Star Rating over the Performance pany's average Star Rating at conc rable organisations (Relative Star F • Star Ratings are comprised of four sub-categories: (1) Resident experience; (2) Compliance; (3) Staffing (4) Quality measures.
+The Board chose these measures as they support long-term financial performance and the achievemen of the Company's long-term strategic objectives.
+EPS vesting schedule is set out below: FY2023 LTI FY2024 LTI Percentage of performance rights that vest Regis' FY25 EPS (cents per share) Regis' FY26 EPS (cents per share) Less than 8.2 Less than 9.43 Nil Equal to 8.2 Equal to 9.43 50% Greater than 8.2 up to 10 Greater than 9.43 up to 11.5 Straight line pro-rata 50% to 100% At or above 10 At or above 11.5 100%